-Table 5: Evidence of Learning.
-Deeper shades of blue indicate higher counts
+Key: deeper shades of blue indicate higher counts

-Table 5 shows the results of that analysis, along with brief descriptions of each participant.
+Table 4 shows the results of that analysis, along with brief descriptions of each participant.
 The top lines (A1-C5) consider the exit interviews for each participant and identify how many statements indicated internalized understanding of each assurance technique.
 The bottom three lines consider group discussions towards the end of the process and show the number of participant statements that showed similar understanding.